 All horses received pergolide once daily for 180 days.
 Because of the progressive, life-threatening nature of unmanaged PPID, an untreated control group was not included in this study.
 Each horse (baseline clinical signs and endocrine test results) was used as it's own control.

-Horses were given PRASCEND tablets containing 1.0 mg of pergolide mesylate.
+Horses were given PRASCEND tablets containing 1.0 mg of pergolide, as pergolide mesylate.
 The target

 starting dosage for each animal was 2mcg of PRASCEND per kg of body weight.
 If endocrine